 What we have found is that when frustration is present, it’s usually a sign that our priorities are out of order.
 Think of it this way, when things are not right at home, what’s your demeanor like when you show up at church or work for that matter?

 Remember God’s priorities are: God, Spouse, Family, Ministry and Work.
 And your first ministry begins at home.
-If your home is in disarray, it’s not time to quit serving, it’s time to get to the root of the disarray at home.
+Therefore, if your home is in disarray, it’s not time to quit serving, it’s time to get to the root of the disarray at home.

-In keeping all thing’s balance, having things in order at home is only one part, knowing where you should be serving is another.
+In fact, having things in order at home is only one part, knowing where you should be serving is another.